Meals, Entertainment, and Gift Deductions

 Employee Meals

-Meals provided to employees and their spouses or children are 100% deductible by the employer and not includible in the pay of the employees if they fall into the following categories:
+Meals provided to employees and their spouses or children are 100% deductible by the employer and not includible in the pay of the employees if they fall into these categories:

 However, meals provided as a reward or incentive are considered compensation, so the expense is only deductible by including it in the employees' income.
 Furthermore, reimbursements or cash advances for food are not deductible under this provision.